unraid/docs/docs/unraid-os/system-administration/maintain-and-update/changing-the-flash-device.md

 1. Download the [Unraid USB flash creator tool](https://unraid.net/download) for Windows or macOS.
 2. Insert your new USB flash device into your computer.
-3. In the creator tool, select **Local zip** and browse to your backup ZIP file.
+3. In the creator tool, click the Operating System, scroll down to **Use custom** and browse to your backup ZIP file.

 <div style={{ margin: 'auto', maxWidth: '600px', display: 'flex', flexDirection: 'column', alignItems: 'center' }}>